 MINIMUM QUALIFICATIONS - SPECIAL EXPERIENCE

-One (1) year of the General Experience must have been at or above the advanced working level.
+One (1) year of the General Experience must have been at the advanced working level.

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED